Vonage/vonage-node-sdk/packages/messages/README.md

 yarn add @vonage/messages
 ```

-## Using the Vonage Messages SDK
+## Usage

 ### As part of the Vonage Server SDK

-If you are using this SDK as part of the Vonage Server SDK, you can access it as
-the `messages` property off of the client that you instantiate.
+If you are using this SDK as part of the Vonage Server SDK, you can access it as the `messages` property off of the client that you instantiate.

 ```js
 const {Vonage} = require('@vonage/server-sdk');